 Zambia reopened its airports for international tourism in July, according to the Zambia Department of Immigration.
-Tourists must arrive with a negative COVID-19 test taken within 14 days of coming to Zambia.
-They will also have to monitor themselves for symptoms for 14 days after entering the country.
+Tourists must arrive with a negative COVID-19 test taken within seven days of travel, according to the U.S. Embassy in Zambia.

 Those flying into Zambia will also be required to fill out traveler health questionnaires and random testing could be performed at the airport.
 Wearing masks in Zambia is mandatory, according to the country's tourism agency.

 Zimbabwe has reopened its borders for game drives and more, requiring visitors to arrive with a negative COVID-19 PCR test from 48 hours of their departure, according to the U.S. Embassy in Zimbabwe.